othierry/future/README.md

 ### Operators

-`=>` operator can be used as syntactic sugar for composing futures as you are composing functions.
+`=>` operator can be used as syntactic sugar for composing futures the same way you are composing functions.

 Given
 ```Swift